keras-team/keras-io/examples/generative/md/gpt2_text_generation_with_kerasnlp.md

 <div class="k-default-codeblock">
 ```
 GPT-2 output:
-I like basketball. i'm not a big fan of the sport. i like to watch it, but i'm not a big fan of the game.
+I like basketball. it has the greatest shot of all time and the best shot of all time. i have to play a little bit more and get some practice time.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-so i was playing a game of basketball with my friend, and the other guys are all playing. i was playing with my brother, and he was talking to a guy, and we're talking. the guy was a freshman, and the other guys were seniors. he was really into the game, and we were really into it. he said that he thought that the other guys were going to score points, but the other guys weren't.
+today i got the opportunity to play in a tournament in a city that is very close to my school so i was excited to see how it would go. i had just been playing with a few other guys, so i thought i would go and play a couple games with them.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-so we were talking, and he said,
+after a few games i was pretty confident and confident in myself. i had just gotten the opportunity and had to get some practice time.
 ```
 </div>

 <div class="k-default-codeblock">
 ```
-"you're not going to score points,
+so i go to the
-TOTAL TIME ELAPSED: 20.27s
+TOTAL TIME ELAPSED: 21.13s

 ```
 </div>